 In general, if I had a student interested in modern algebra, I’d just have them read everything Milne wrote.

 Elliptic curves are some of the most interesting objects in mathematics.
-I have taken multiple courses on the subject and everytime it’s a pleasure.
+I have taken multiple courses on the subject and it’s always a pleasure.
 My favorite first book on the subject is this:

 Elliptic Curves, Lawrence C. Washington